drunkenkismet/freeCodeCamp/guide/english/javascript/classes/index.md

 ### Using methods added internally

-Here the methods are added internally instead of prototype
+Here, the methods are added internally instead of on the prototype

 ```javascript
 function Person(firstName, lastName) {